Missouri Personal Income Tax Laws

 - Paper Filing (links to Mo. tax form selector) - The traditional format for calculating and filing taxes.

 If you are a nonresident or part-time resident, see the Missouri Dept. of Revenue's Nonresidents and Residents with Other State Income page, which offers detailed instructions and forms.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 - State Directory: Taxpayer Assistance

 - State Tax Forms

 - Missouri Dept. of Revenue: Individual Income Tax

-Get a Free Initial Review of Your Missouri Personal Income Tax Case
+Get Legal Help with Your Missouri Personal Income Tax Laws Questions

 Taxes don't need to be a source of dread.
 With the right information you can handle just about any tax issue with confidence.
-Contact a local attorney for a free initial review of your tax case to learn how they can help avoid tax problems and clean up tax messes.
+Contact a local tax attorney to learn how a legal professional can help you avoid tax problems and clean up tax messes.